JoseEspinosa/food_addiction_analysis/notes/20200508_my_ini_summary.md

 ### Behavioral test (Three addiction-like criteria):

-**Persistence to response**: Non-reinforced active responses during the pellet-free period (10 min), when the box was illuminated and signaling the unavailability of pellet delivery, were measured as a persistence of food- seeking behavior.
+**Persistence to response**: Non-reinforced active responses during the pellet-free period (10 min), when the box was illuminated and signaling the unavailability of pellet delivery, were measured as a persistence of food-seeking behavior.
 On the 3 consecutive days before the progressive ratio mice were scored.

 **Motivation**: The progressive ratio schedule of reinforcement was used to evaluate the motivation for the